LindaLuck/geospatial_ecology/TLS_ecological_application_lab.md

 ![Figure 10.](screenshots/Registration.png)

 If CloudCompare displays the aligned point cloud in black, just apply the height ramp again.
 Inspect the alignment - notice how sharp the edges look now.
+The 30% overlap is an estimate you need to make when registering point clouds.
+How do you think changing the distance between scan points would affect this setting?

 **8. Fine register second point cloud.**
   * Select Scan 26 and Scan 17